robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 Each two bytes represents the coordinates of one piece on one side.
 The first byte represents the row index ranging from 0 to D. The second byte represents the column index ranging from 0 to 7.

 It's a 12bytes + 12bytes string with an 'X' in the middle

+##### Data Calculation

+Data Calculation is the major part of preparation the core data for this project.
+It runs the stripped core game algorithm to calculate the optimal move stratety

 ##### Final Data Format